rewbot/justware-api-intro/README.md

 # Introduction to JustWare API Coding
 Welcome to a beginning introduction to using the JustWare API

-This project is a console application written is C# that demonstrates the basic concepts of the JustWare API.
+This project is a console application written in C# that demonstrates the basic concepts of the JustWare API.
 The API is based on entities.
 There are 121 different types of entities.
 You can interact with entities by using a Submit, GetEntity, or FindEntity.
 A list of entities and required fields can be found in the Entities section of the [API Documentation](http://www.documentation.newdawn.com/api/).
 The training covers the following:

 - Inserts (entity and entity collections)
 - Updates (entity and entity collections)